 3. Oil Treatments for Oily Hair

-In some instances, oily hair is actually the result of genetics, as sebum from your scalp can move throughout your strands, causing your tresses to be greasy and weighed down.
+In some instances, oily hair is actually the result of genetics, and sebum from your scalp can move throughout your strands, causing your tresses to be greasy and weighed down.
 Since the main purpose of an oil treatment is to nourish your scalp and hair, an oil treatment at least once a week can still be beneficial to oily hair types.
-Try a lighter oil like grapeseed, since it’s non-greasy and can help fight moisture loss or, try an oil treatment like TRESemmé Botanique Damage Recovery Oil Elixir.
+Try an oil like Love Beauty and Planet Lavender & Argan Natural Oils Infusion.
+This rich oil is strong enough to nourish your hair and is light enough to avoid weighing it down.

 4. Oil Treatments for Combination Hair

 In addition, all of these hair types can face problems such as frizz, flyaways, and a dry and itchy scalp.
 Argan oil treatments are great for fighting frizz since they block moisture from penetrating the cuticle.
 To combat a dry and itchy scalp, use oils like jojoba to help with dryness, and tea tree oil, with its anti-fungal properties, can help with treating scalp irritation.
-To help tame flyaways, try out some of the Suave Professionals Coconut Oil Infusion Damage Repair Oil Treatment, which will also add a healthy shine to your hair.
+To help tame flyaways and frizz, try using Love Beauty and Planet Rose & Almond Natural Oils Infusion which is specifically formulated to fight frizz.